-This document applies to he 25-Seven PDM and specifically covers wiring and use of the GPIO Parallel Port connections.
+This document applies to the 25-Seven PDM and specifically covers wiring and use of the GPIO Parallel Port connections.

 Eight parallel control inputs and eight parallel control outputs appear on the female DB-25 connector, with pinouts detailed below.
-Input and output functions are assigned through the GPIO menu.
-Please reference the full PDM Manual for information on use of the menus.
+Use the GPIO menu on the front panel to assign Input and Output functions.
+Please reference the full PDM Manual for information on the use of the menus.

 Inputs and outputs are opto-isolated for easy interface to other equipment.
 A +5v supply and ground are also brought out to the DB-25 for simple remote controls using pushbuttons and LED status readouts.
 If an output signal is a pulse, its opto-isolator will turn on for between 100ms and 1000ms (adjustable on the configuration screen).
-Factory default is 250ms.
+The factory default is 250ms.

 The +5v supply can provide 200 mA of current.
-This amount is more than adequate for 8 LEDs and 8 logic inputs.
-Total draw should not exceed 200 mA.
+This amount is more than adequate for eight LEDs and eight logic inputs.
+The total draw should not exceed 200 mA.
 There is an internal, self-resetting thermal circuit breaker that protects the power supply.
-If this breaker should trip, power off and allow several minutes for it to reset.
+If this breaker should trip, power off and allow several minutes for it cool down and reset.

 Basic remote control